Marijuana Misdemeanor Possession in Raleigh

-Marijuana is the most widely used and widely available illicit drug in North Carolina.
+Marijuana is the most widely used and widely available illicit drug in Raleigh.
 This results in more people being arrested for possession of marijuana.
 The drug is so widely used that North Carolina jails became bogged down with inmates serving time for possession of small amounts of marijuana.

 Thankfully, North Carolina has taken steps to lessen the charges for possession of small amounts of the drug and possession of marijuana paraphernalia.
 Instead of spending months in jail, the crime may be punishable by a fine.
 This does not mean you should not contact legal representation to represent you in court.
 You may be tempted to handle the charges on your own, but the risk of doing so outweighs the cost of hiring a defense attorney.